-This information exchange between RUs and IMs always takes place between the IM in charge and the ResponsibleRU, who has responsibility for the run of the train.
-This applies as well, if the path has been booked by another ResponsibleApplicant, who has mandated the ResponsibleRU with the train run.
-Furthermore, the ResponsibleRU remains the partner for the message exchange with the IM, if it subcontracts the run of the train to another RU.
+This information exchange between RUs and IMs always takes place between the IM in charge and the Responsible RU.
+This applies as well, if the path has been booked by another Responsible Applicant, who has mandated the Responsible RU with the train run.
+Furthermore, the Responsible RU remains the partner for the message exchange with the IM, if it subcontracts the run of the train to another RU.

-Under contractual agreement the LRU will provide Customer the Train Running Forecast and Train Running Information.
+Under contractual agreement, the LRU will provide Customer the Train Running Forecast and Train Running Information.
 The reporting points will be agreed by both parties within the contract.

-4.2.4.2.
+4.2.5.2.
 Train Running Forecast message

-This message must be issued by the IM to the RU, who is running the train, for handover points, interchange points and for the train destination as described in Chapter 4.2.4.1.
+This message must be issued by the IM to the ResponsibleRU for handover points, interchange points and for the train destination as described in Chapter 4.2.5.1.

-In the case of combined transport under contractual agreement the LRU/ResponsibleRU shall ensure the 'Train Running Forecast' message is provided to the Terminal Operator.
+In the case of combined transport under contractual agreement, the LRU/Responsible RU shall ensure the 'Train Running Forecast' message is provided to the Terminal Operator.